-You've heard that nothing in life is free.
+You’ve heard that nothing in life is free.
 Pharmaceutical companies would not provide free samples if they didn’t know that it brought them more money in the long run.
 Of course, this ends up costing you more (either directly or through your insurance premiums).
 The purpose of free samples is to make it far too easy for physicians to pass them out rather than considering inexpensive alternatives that will do exactly the same thing.
-And remember that most doctors have no idea what most medications cost, so they don't think to consider cost when prescribing.
+Remember, most doctors have no idea what most medications cost, so they won’t think to consider cost when prescribing.
 Does this mean they are giving you the best possible medication for your condition independent of cost?
 Not necessarily.
-The newest drug will often be the most expensive, but it's not necessarily better.
+The newest drug will often be the most expensive, but it’s not necessarily better.
 It might not even be as good.
-It's just that it's too convenient to hand you a box of pills from a shelf overflowing with free samples and if there is no consideration of cost, convenience wins.
+It’s just that it’s too convenient to hand you a box of pills from a shelf overflowing with free samples and if there is no consideration of cost, convenience wins.
 Physicians have really busy days.

 Early in 2014, the pharmaceutical company Gilead Sciences debuted a new drug to treat hepatitis c called Sovaldi (sofosbuvir).
 Sovaldi was a rather unique medication but, not because it was the first medication to cure hepatitis c (it wasn’t).
 What was unique about Sovaldi was its price.
-At nearly $1,000 a pill, Sovaldi was easily the most expensive medication ever.
+At nearly $1,000 a pill, Sovaldi was easily the most expensive prescription medication ever.
 That wasn’t enough for Gilead Sciences though.
 Several months later they announced they’d be releasing a new and better treatment for hepatitis c called Harvoni (which is Sovaldi combined with another drug called ledipasvir).
-Harvoni will cost $1,125 a pill.
+Harvoni costs $1,125 a pill.

 Those requiring Sovaldi or Harvoni to treat their hepatitis c will need to take one pill a day for 12 weeks or 84 pills total.
 That’s $84,000 for a course of Sovaldi and $94,500 for a course of Harvoni.
 As I said before, Sovaldi and Harvoni aren’t the first medications that have cured hepatitis c.
 They’re considered superior to the other medications that treat hepatitis c partly because they’re reported to have fewer side effects than the other medications.
-I guess the FDA has yet to consider bankruptcy as a potential side effect.

 Fortunately, most of the medical conditions requiring such expensive treatments are uncommon.
 But if you are unlucky enough to have such a condition, you better have good insurance that will cover most of the cost of your medications.
 If not, it really is a case of “your money or your life.”
 And why do the pharmaceutical companies put such an unbelievably high price on their life saving medications?
 Because they can; nothing more.